Mandy1200/Mandy1200/README.md

 - Contributing to open-source tools in ML, FrontEnd
 - Freelance Dev roles, especially in AI-driven web apps
 - Collaborations on smart tech projects (e.g., IntelliDrive, Sleep Index)
-- Speaking / Workshops at tech clubs on topics like Local LLMs with Ollama, Smart Parking Systems, or AI + Edge Computing
+- Speaking / Workshops at tech clubs on topics like Local LLMs with Ollama, Smart Parking Systems, or AI + Edge

+---

 ## 📫 Connect with Me